Alkesst/pytelbot/README.md

 ### Service:

-Made the script, now you need to create a .service file with this code:
+Made the script, now you need to create a .service file with the following code:
 ```
 [Unit]
 Description=PyTwe-Bot